Irfan95/azure-powershell/clone-azure-vm/readme.md

 - Add switch to make old NSG as an option
 - Add switch to make new Virtual Network as an option
 - Clear the Snapshots created in existing RG after VM is created.
+- Make all sections Functions to be able to do individual functions

 ---